Dr Helen Burchett

 My PhD, completed in 2010, explored researchers' and policy stakeholders' perceptions of the relevance of research to policy in Ghana.

 Recent research projects have explored reasons why some interventions are effective whilst others are not, within systematic reviews and intervention evaluations.
+Most recently, these have included systematic reviews of remote and digital interventions to support treatment for drug/alcohol misuse and of structural interventions to enable adolescent contraceptive use in low- and middle-income countries.

-For example, one study analysed data from 10 intervention evaluations that introduced rapid diagnostic tests for malaria in six countries.
+Another study analysed data from 10 intervention evaluations that introduced rapid diagnostic tests for malaria in six countries.
 Using data from process evaluations, study reports and insights from study teams, it explored factors relating to the interventions' contexts, content, implementation and experiences to understand why, in some places, the tests were well used and results adhered to while in others, they were not.

 Another study, undertaken with colleagues at the EPPI-Centre, UCL, explored reasons why some lifestyle weight management programmes for pre- and primary-school children were 'highly' effective while others were not.